nextbase dash cam

 How to install a dash cam

-Another thing to note is that most dash cams attach to the inside window using 3M style of adhesives, which are single use and unforgiving if you install it crooked or the wrong way.
+Another thing to note is most dash cams attach to the inside window using 3M style of adhesives.
+They’re single use and unforgiving if you install it crooked or the wrong way.
 You usually get a backup set of adhesives; still, take your time so the footage looks level when installed.
 On a dash cam with a screen, you can usually leverage that view to install it correctly.
 Cameras typically come with swivelling and adjustable mounts though, so you may be able to adjust the image somewhat afterwards.

 Installation instructions depend on the dash cam model.
 Some cameras have a push button feature to toggle Wi-Fi on/off and some are enabled through menu prompts.
 Similar to connecting a smart home device, you connect your phone to the camera’s broadcasted Wi-Fi network.